John F. Kennedy Presidential Library and Museum: Pei selected as architect

 On December 13, 1964, the Kennedy family announced that I. M. Pei was unanimously chosen by a subcommittee as the architect of the library.
 Even though Pei was relatively unknown amongst the list of candidates, Mrs. Kennedy, who viewed him as filled with promise and imagination and after spending several months inspecting the many architects' offices and creations, selected him to create the vision she held for the project.
-Pei did not have a design yet, but the idea as described by Robert Kennedy was to "stimulate interest in politics."
+Pei did not have a design yet, but the idea as described by Robert Kennedy was to "stimulate interest in politics".
 Meanwhile, the suggestion that Harvard may not be a suitable site for the library had begun cropping up.
 When asked if Pei may have had to start from scratch, he said this was the case.
-With an "encouraging grin" Robert Kennedy simply wished Mr. Pei "Good luck."
+With an "encouraging grin" Robert Kennedy simply wished Mr. Pei "Good luck".

 Mrs. Kennedy chose Pei to design the library, based on two considerations.
 First, she appreciated the variety of ideas he had used for earlier projects.
-"He didn't seem to have just one way to solve a problem," she said.
+"He didn't seem to have just one way to solve a problem", she said.
 "He seemed to approach each commission thinking only of it and then develop a way to make something beautiful."
-Ultimately, however, Kennedy made her choice based on her personal connection with Pei.
+Kennedy made her choice based on her personal connection with Pei.
 Calling it "really an emotional decision", she explained: "He was so full of promise, like Jack; they were born in the same year.
 I decided it would be fun to take a great leap with him."

 Not long before Pei was selected, the $10 million goal set by Black had been reached.
 By 1965, fundraising was suspended when the contributions reached $20 million.